clementw168/clementw168/README.md

 Winning a competition on imbalanced image classification.
 This competition was the occasion to apply everything I learned in one year.

-My best model was an ensemble of MobileNetv2 nets trained with semi-supervised learning and a lot of regularization (label smoothing, drop out, weight decay).
+My best model was an ensemble of MobileNetv2 nets trained with semi-supervised learning and a lot of regularization (label smoothing, dropout, weight decay).

 [Here](https://github.com/clementw168/Imbalanced-Quickdraw) is the repository of my code for more details.

-Tensorflow, Keras
+TensorFlow, Keras
 Imbalanced dataset, Resnet, MobileNetv2, ShuffleNetv2, Few-shot image classification, Semi-supervised learning, Regularization

 </details>